 Who determines what is and isn’t accepted scientific knowledge?

 In the present era, it might be assumed that no single individual can determine the acceptance of scientific knowledge; although the opinions of some individuals might carry more weight than others.
 It might also be recognised that acceptance of certain scientific theories may differ along religious and/or cultural lines.
 For example, Christian or Islamic fundamentalists might well challenge, not only basic assumptions, but also what many may already consider to be proven facts.
-However, there may be more subtle distinctions in the philosophical approach to science across different cultures.
+However, there may be a more subtle distinctions in the philosophical approach to science across different cultures.
 For example, western society is much more orientated towards a structural view of science, which is to some extent reflected in its language being orientated towards nouns, i.e. Westerners like to give things names.
 In contrast, many eastern cultures are far more process orientated, which is reflected in their language being more verb-orientated.
 From a somewhat retrospective view, we might also cite the development of different philosophical approaches within science itself, where determinism initially argued that every event has to be causally determined, while reductionism argued that any complex phenomena or object can be explained in terms of simpler phenomena or objects.
 However, it might be argued that neither of these positions actually addressed the problem that the Greeks identified as the ‘prime-mover’.
 Of course, given the more fundamental debate regarding the epistemological versus ontological nature of reality within quantum physics, it is unclear whether the arguments of determinism and reductionism are still reflected in any sort of global consensus.
-However, such divisions moved us on to the next question:
+However, such divisions move us on to the next question:

 What is the scope of any global scientific consensus?